huggingface/transformers/docs/source/model_doc/byt5.rst

 The abstract from the paper is the following:

-benchmarks.
-All of the code and model checkpoints* *Most widely-used pre-trained language models operate on sequences of tokens corresponding to word or subword units.
+*Most widely-used pre-trained language models operate on sequences of tokens corresponding to word or subword units.
 Encoding text as a sequence of tokens requires a tokenizer, which is typically created as an independent artifact from the model.
 Token-free models that instead operate directly on raw text (bytes or characters) have many benefits: they can process text in any language out of the box, they are more